For the mesmerizing look of fog and frosty vapor swirling around your glass, try any of these dry ice cocktails at your next event!

 Three types of rum, a little bit of absinthe, and some fruit juice are shaken with ice and then poured into a glass with dry ice added in.

-Whether for Halloween night or to binge-watch The Walking Dead, this drink is going to be the perfect companion for your evening!
+Whether you’re celebrating Halloween or binge-watching The Walking Dead, this drink is the perfect companion for your evening!

 23. Witches Brew